 Are you noticing small green bugs on your garden petunias (Petunia x hybrida, USDA zones 10-11)?
 While this low-maintenance annual is generally pest-resistant, it sometime attracts small green bugs called aphids.
-Petunias bring non-stop, colorful and often fragrant blooms to the landscape.
-They're available as bushy or trailing plants.
+Petunias bring non-stop, colorful, often fragrant long-lasting blooms to the landscape and are available as bushy or trailing plants.
 Their flowers may be single and funnel-shaped, spherical with dense double petals or a variety of other forms.
 Petunia colors range from white and pale yellow to rich purples, clear blues and a host of pinks, reds and bi-colors.

 Aphids have long legs, antennae and mouthparts designed for piercing a plant to feed on its juices.
 They cling to the lower surface of new leaves or the undersides of stems.
 Aphids will often remain attached to the plants even when disturbed.

 Aphids are most numerous in the spring, when petunias put out new growth.
 Infestations are possible, however, at any time during the growing season.
 Infested petunias develop wrinkled or curled leaves and misshapen flowers.
 Aphids also secrete a sweet, sticky waste product called honeydew.
 Ants flocking to your petunias to feed on the honeydew are a telltale sign of aphid infestations.

 Small numbers of aphids seldom cause more than cosmetic damage to petunias.
-Large numbers of the insects, however, produce enough honeydew to attract a fungus called "sooty mold."
-As this fungus feeds on the honeydew, it covers the petunias'leaves with a powdery, black mold.
+Large numbers of the insects, however, produce enough honeydew to attract a fungus called sooty mold.
+As this fungus feeds on the honeydew, it covers the petunia leaves with a powdery, black mold.
 A severe case of sooty mold may impair the petunia's photosynthesis, and deprive it of nutrients.

-Petunias are vulnerable to aphid-transmitted cucumber virus.
+Petunias are vulnerable to the aphid-transmitted cucumber virus.
 Signs of this disease include curled yellowed or spotted leaves and stunted plants.
 Even small aphid infestations can carry the virus.
 If you have a vegetable garden, plant your petunias well away from your cucumbers.
 Choose virus-resistant petunia varieties to reduce the risk of disease.